 While debt consolidation for bad credit is not advised, you may choose to settle a debt with a creditor if your account is already delinquent.
 Settling your debts can harm your credit, but there is less of a risk if your credit is already poor.
 Unlike consolidation loans and credit cards, you do not need to meet credit requirements in order to settle a debt.

-Companies That Help with Debt Settlement
+Learn About Companies That Help with Debt Settlement

 While many companies are available to assist you if you wish to reduce the amount of debt you owe, not all of them are trustworthy.
 Several trusted companies include: